-My recent features have included a look at how a new generation of ultra-Orthodox Jews are starting to challenge the old guard, how a lethal shooting of a Bedouin in the Negev desert has stoked anger among Israel’s Arab minority and how Israeli and Iranian musicians have banded together for a unique concert and how Israel has gone crazy for its homegrown Wonder Woman Gal Gadot.
+My recent features have included a look at how a lethal shooting of a Bedouin in the Negev desert has stoked anger among Israel’s Arab minority, how Israeli and Iranian musicians have banded together for a unique concert and how Israel has gone crazy for its homegrown Wonder Woman Gal Gadot.
 I also wrote about how volunteers are rallying to comfort the country’s loneliest, how a unique classical music concert at Yad Vashem showcased a lesser known legacy of the Holocaust and how a new book launch of a Polish historian about the wartime killing of Jews has touched a raw nerve in her country.
 Finally, I covered how Israel is preparing for its next war with Hezbollah by training in a mock Lebanese village, wrote about how WWII veterans are outraged over the government not following through on a promise to erect a museum in their honor and told the extraordinary tale of how artwork stolen from Jews by the Nazis is finally returning to the heir of its original owner.

 A look at a selection of the on-camera broadcast work I’ve done for the AP’s online video network and some of its clients can he found here:

 For several years I also broadcast the basketball games of Maccabi Haifa in Israel’s top league at Triangle Internet TV.
 Watch the Games